MattechLab/monalisa/_sources/7-1_thermodyn_info.rst.txt

 For futur needs, we define here our **phase space** of MRI reconstruction.
 For that, we will get some inpiration from the physics.
 The spirit of phase space in physics is the following.
-The phase space is a set so that each of its element corresponds to exaclty one of the state that the physical system under consideretion can occupy, and each of these element carries the complete information about the system occupying that state.
+The phase space is a set so that each of its element corresponds to exactly one of the state that the physical system under consideretion can occupy, and each of these element carries the complete information about the system occupying that state.
 In classical Hamiltonian mechanic for example, if one knows the position in phase space